Multidimensional Graph Neural Networks for Wireless Communications: Introduction

-However, most prior works in the literature of intelligent wireless communications select existing deep neural networks (DNNs) without explaining the rationale.
-While FNNs can approximate arbitrary continuous functions and CNNs are successful for image processing, they are inefficient for learning wireless policies.
-While GNNs have the potential of supporting high learning efficiency in terms of scalability \cite{Embedding_Lee2021}, generalizability \cite{GBLinks, shenyifei} and low training complexity \cite{Embedding_Lee2021,GJ}, their performance and efficiency highly depend on the way to model the graph, select the structure, and tune the hyper-parameters.
-Previous works design GNNs only for specific wireless policies, which may perform poorly or not efficiently for other policies.
+Graph neural networks (GNNs) have recently been introduced to learn diverse wireless policies, say power control/allocation \cite{Eisen,shenyifei,GJ,heterD2D}, user/link scheduling \cite{Embedding_Lee2021,RISscheduling,GBLinks, IOT}, access point (AP) selection/user association \cite{APselection,heterAssoc}, and precoding \cite{RISGNN,ZBC,Korea}.
+This is motivated by their advantages of achieving better performance with fewer training samples than FNNs and CNNs, learning over graphs with different sizes, and decentralized inference \cite{review2021,LYsurvey,jiang2022graph}, which originate in leveraging prior knowledge.
+In addition to topology prior, GNNs can also exploit another prior: permutation properties of wireless policies.
+A GNN with the same permutation property as a policy can learn the policy efficiently, and is possible to be scalable to large-scale problems and generalizable to unseen system scales \cite{Eisen,shenyifei,GJ}.
+Otherwise, a GNN either cannot well learn the policy \cite{GJ} or requires high sample and space complexities \cite{ZBC}.

-One source of the performance degradation lies in the unmatched permutation properties of a GNN and a wireless policy.
-In \cite{GJ}, it was shown that a GNN does not perform well if the permutation equivariance (PE) property of its represented functions is mismatched with the PE property of a policy.
-In \cite{ZBC}, it was shown that the training complexity of a GNN with matched PE property is much lower than a CNN, since the CNN is with larger hypothesis space than required for learning a precoding policy.
-While having been noticed in literature, how to harness the permutation properties of wireless policies is far from well-understood.
-Existing works only consider a specific policy \cite{GJ,ZBC,RISscheduling,RISGNN} or several policies with the same PE property \cite{shenyifei, Eisen}.
-Due to the lack of generic approach of identifying all permutation properties of a policy and designing the GNNs for satisfying the properties, some permutation prior is often overlooked, which leads to large hypothesis space and hence inefficient learning.
-Besides, previous works only consider PE and permutation invariance properties.
-However, many wireless policies have more complex permutation properties, which are far beyond the one-dimensional (1D)-PE \cite{RISGNN}, two-dimensional (2D)-PE \cite{ZBC} and joint-PE \cite{shenyifei, Eisen} or their combinations \cite{GJ}.
+\IEEEpubidadjcol Nonetheless, designing GNNs to perform well with high learning efficiency is challenging, which consists of modeling graphs and designing structures (i.e., update equations).
+Constructing appropriate graphical models is the premise of applying GNNs.
+By updating hidden representation over graphs, the topology information can be harnessed naturally by GNNs.
+Yet how to exploit the permutation prior with GNNs is far from well-understood.
+Existing works only consider a specific policy with special permutation equivariance (PE) property \cite{GJ,ZBC,RISscheduling,RISGNN} or several policies with the same PE property \cite{shenyifei, Eisen}.
+Due to the lack of generic approach of identifying permutation properties of a policy and modeling graph, some permutation prior is often overlooked, leading to large hypothesis space and hence high sample complexity.
+Moreover, previous works only consider PE and permutation invariance properties, whereas many wireless policies have more complex permutation properties, which are far beyond the one-dimensional (1D)-PE \cite{RISGNN}, two-dimensional (2D)-PE \cite{ZBC}, joint-PE \cite{shenyifei, Eisen}, or their combinations \cite{GJ}.